RTHMAT004/EEE4113F-Group_4/README.md

 DAT02 - Code for testing predators classification within the required range.

-DAT03 - Code for acceptance test ensuring peak current is less than 300mA.
+DAT03 - Code for acceptance test ensuring peak current is less than 300mA - make use of Final code.

 DAT04 - Code for acceptance test ensuring UART communication.